851 Squadron RAN: Anti-submarine warfare training, FRU and Communications (1968–1984)

-The squadron was disbanded on 13 January 1958 following the reduction of the Royal Australian Navy's aircraft carrier fleet, which reduced the Navy's training requirements.
 It remained off the order of battle until it was re-formed at Nowra as a training and transport unit on 2 September 1968, equipped with Dakotas and Grumman Trackers.
 It also operated in the VIP and fleet requirements roles, with the latter role sometimes seeing the squadron undertake search and rescue tasks, as well as patrolling the Bass Strait to maintain security around the economically important oil facilities there.
 A detachment was also sent to operate out of Darwin and Broome, to undertake fishery protection patrols.
 The Dakotas were replaced by Hawker-Siddeley 748s in 1973.

-The squadron amalgamated with 816 Squadron RAN in July 1982 before being disbanded for a second, and final, time on 31 August 1984.
+After a hangar fire at Nowra in December 1967, which resulted in the destruction of the majority of the S-2E Trackers, the squadron transitioned to S-2G aircraft starting in May 1977.
+In July 1982, the squadron incorporated the Trackers from 816 Squadron, but ultimately disbanded on 31 August 1984.
+Two HS-748s were reassigned to 723 Squadron, and the remaining Trackers were sold.

 Aircraft operated

 The squadron operated the following aircraft: